okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 This document specifically covers **Version 2.0** of the SCIM specification.
 For Version 1.1 of the SCIM specification, see our [SCIM 1.1 reference](/docs/reference/scim/scim-11/).

-The SCIM Protocol is an application-level REST protocol for provisioning and managing identity data on the web.
+The SCIM protocol is an application-level REST protocol for provisioning and managing identity data on the web.
 The protocol supports creation, discovery, retrieval, and modification of core identity resources.

 To better understand SCIM and the specific implementation of SCIM using Okta, see our [Understanding SCIM](/docs/concepts/scim/) guide or our blog post on [What is SCIM?](https://www.okta.com/blog/2017/01/what-is-scim/).